kevinjcwu/pr-intent-checker/README.md

 ## Outputs

 *   `result`: The result of the evaluation (`PASS` or `FAIL`).
 *   `explanation`: The explanation provided by the AI model.
+If the result is `FAIL`, this explanation may include specific code snippets (formatted using Markdown diff syntax) highlighting the areas of concern identified by the AI.

 ## Contributing